tjohann/my_common_docs/for_my_blog/distcc.md

 monitor the build process
 -------------------------

-To monitor the build process use distccmon-gnome or distccmon-text (distccmon-text 1 will update every second). <- TODO: check if distccmon-text is available
+To monitor the build process use distccmon-gnome or distccmon-text (distccmon-text 1 will update every second).

 use distcc to build libbaalue/baalued and baalue